Our Process for Project Financing

 b) The capital share of distribution (identification of the shareholders);

-c) Nature and description of the project;
+c) Nature and description of the project looking for funding;

 d) Cost of the project;

-e) Amount of funding required; and
+e) Amount of funding required for the project; and

 f) Any and all other information that may be pertinent to the transaction.

 We will normally require about 3 days to analyze the information received.
-If we do not wish to go forward with the project, we will then immediately inform the client of our decision.
+If we do not wish to go forward with the project, we will then immediately inform the Client of our decision.
 On the other hand, if we do wish to go on with the transaction, then we will ask for a complete Business Plan, together with any additional information deemed necessary.

 Capital Corp will review the Business Plan/ documentation received and generally get back in touch with the client within 5 to 7 days.
-Further to the review of said documentation, Capital Corp will decide whether we wish to continue with the project.
+Further to the review of this documentation, Capital Corp will decide whether we wish to continue with the project.